databox/engineering-challenge/README.md

 - How you would evolve the solution in a real production environment

 Good luck.
 We look forward to reviewing your work.

+## Final note on intellectual property

+This repository contains only the challenge description.
+Candidate submissions remain the candidate’s intellectual property and will not be used in production.